Vadim Garbuzov

 Vadim Garbuzov is a Canadian and Austrian ballroom dancer, showman and choreographer of Ukrainian descent.
 He was the World Youth Championship finalist in 2005, the winner of the Austrian TV program Dancing Stars in 2012, 2014 and 2020, and the professional world champion in Latin and Standard show dance 2015-2017.
 Currently, he is a Pro on the German TV Show Let’s Dance.
+Grandson of the writer Yulii Garbuzov.

 Biography

 Vadim Garbuzov was born on 8 May 1987 in Kharkiv, Ukraine.
 In 1994 his parents immigrated to Canada, and took him to dance school in Vancouver at the age of seven.
 For the next several years, frequently traveling between Kharkiv and Vancouver, he attended secondary school and dance training in both cities.

 In 2003 Vadim Garbuzov and his partner Nadiya Dyatlova won the Canadian Youth Championships in Latin, and in 2004 in Standard.

 In the same year, he started to dance with a new partner, Kathrin Menzinger.
 In 2005, he made it into the finals of the World Youth Ten-Dance Cup in Antwerp.
 In 2006, after switching to the adult category, he became Austrian ten-dance champion and reached the semi-finals in world ten-dance championship in Moscow.

 In 2007, Garbuzov was granted Austrian citizenship in addition to Canadian.
 In 2008 he graduated from the Faculty of Dance of Kharkiv State Academy of Physical Culture.

 In 2009, he again paired up with Kathrin Menzinger, and in 2010 they made it into the final of the European Ten-Dance Cup in Minsk.

 In 2011 Vadim started the television line of his career as a professional dancer in the sixth season of Dancing Stars with TV presenter Alfons Haider.
 First in the world, he danced with another man in this Dancing with the Stars TV format.
 In the same year with his competition partner Kathrin Menzinger, Vadim starred in the ORF eins program Starnacht am Wörthersee, which brought him an entry in the Internet Movie Database (IMDb) as a show dancer.
 In 2012, with the singer Petra Frey, he won the seventh season of Dancing Stars.

 Since 2012, Garbuzov and Menzinger have regularly taken part in the world championships of the show dance category.
 In September 2012, in Beijing, they became finalists of the World Latin Freestyle Championship.
 In early 2013, Garbuzov and Menzinger turned professionals of World DanceSport Federation.
 At their first professional competition in Merano they took fourth place in Freestyle Latin World Cup.
 In 2014 in Vienna, they came second in Standard at the Professional European Show Dance Championship.

 The second TV victory came to Vadim in the ninth season of Dancing Stars, in 2014, when he was coupled with Austrian actress Roxanne Rapp.
 In the same year, he took part in the New Year's Concert of the Viennese Philharmonic Orchestra, performing with his dance partner Menzinger the famous Blue Danube Waltz live at the Wiener Musikverein to a worldwide audience of more than 50 million TV spectators.